-MT101/102/103 Machine Tool Processes I, II, III
+MT101 Machine Tool Processes I

 3 credits/term (1 lec, 4 lec-lab hrs/wk) This sequence is designed to introduce the manufacturing technology student to the field of machine tool technology which includes an overview of typical traditional as well as Computer Numerically controlled (CNC) machines commonly found in industry.
 The function, basic operation and setup, and tooling will be studied with practical applications on lathes, milling machines, drill presses and grinders, including an introduction to computer controlled programming and operation of CNC machines.
 An overview of the machine tool processes will relate how blueprints and math are applied on the job.
-Must be taken in sequence.
+This beginning course will introduce the student to bench work, basic measurement, lathe and bench grinders.